ADMISSIONS CRITERIA

 • Art Supplies (course specific)

-Students who wish to return to the University for a different program will be considered for re-admission and are subject to the tuition, policies, and program curriculum in place at the time of re-admission.
+Students who wish to return to the University to enroll in a different program will be considered for re-admission and are subject to the tuition, policies, and program curriculum in place at the time of re-admission.

-Programs and courses may remain unchanged, be removed, or added as needed to meet current curriculum requirements.
+Programs and courses may remain unchanged, be removed, or added as needed to meet current curriculum requirements or enhance the student learning experience.

 Scroll to Top